+As the Northern Hemisphere changes season and starts to warm up, then perhaps you might try some swimming.
 Are you a swimmer?
 If so, then when did you last go for a swim?
 I’m not just talking about a dip in the hot-pools, or jumping waves at the beach – I’m talking about swimming for at least 30 minutes.
 Overarm, breast-stroke, backstroke or butterfly – it really doesn’t matter which stroke you do.
 What matters is that if you’re in post-menopause, that you ‘do it’.
-There’s a reason I’m saying this (and yes, I know you feel body-conscious in your togs/bathers – I used to as well) and it’s to do with the benefits of swimming in helping to manage your blood pressure, liver health and lymphatic health as you move into post-menopause.
+There’s a reason I’m saying this and it’s to do with the benefits of swimming in helping to manage your blood pressure, liver health and lymphatic health as you move into post-menopause.

 Swimming is a rhythmic, dynamic form of endurance exercise which involves large muscle groups.
 As I discovered myself, when my joints were sore and no amount of exercise was shifting the weight accumulating under my diaphragm, swimming offered a great alternative to land-based exercises which left me sore and my muscles tight.
 It also offered me a way to stretch out my diaphragm and improve my lymphatic system – which helps to remove toxins from fat cells.
 So, whether you are a competent swimmer or not, if you are in menopause or post-menopause, then add it to your exercise routine if (and when) you can.